Xazu001/remix-vite-cf-x/README.md

 # Welcome to Remix + Vite + CF (Cloudflare)

 This template makes your work easier!
-If you want to do fast setup using Remix, Vite and CF, Kysely, Drizzle and D1!
+If you want to do fast setup using Remix, Vite and CF, Kysely, Drizzle and D1, this is for you!

 # Setup